Landscapers (TV series)

-Landscapers is a true crime dark comedy-drama drama miniseries created and written by Ed Sinclair, and directed by Will Sharpe.
+Landscapers is a true crime black comedy drama miniseries created and written by Ed Sinclair and directed by Will Sharpe.
 The series is based on the true story of the 1998 murders of William and Patricia Wycherley and stars Olivia Colman and David Thewlis as Susan and Christopher Edwards, the couple behind the murders, as their decade-old crimes are uncovered in 2012.

 Premise

-Inspired by real events, Landscapers tells the story of mild-mannered Susan and her husband, and how they came to kill Susan's parents and bury them in the back garden of their Mansfield home, in a crime that remained undiscovered for over a decade.
+Inspired by real events, Landscapers tells the story of mild-mannered Susan and her husband and how they came to kill Susan's parents and bury them in the back garden of their Mansfield home, in a crime that remained undiscovered for over a decade.